 Resources for Students Located Out of State or Abroad

-If you are participating in a program located out of state or abroad, please consult with your program director for confidential reporting options, available community resources, and law enforcement contact information in your location.
-The Student Title IX Coordinator welcomes reports from all students, regardless of where they are located.
+Students participating in a program located out of state or abroad should consult with their program director for confidential reporting options, available community resources, and law enforcement contact information in their location.
+The Title IX coordinator for students welcomes reports from all Students, regardless of where they are located.

 Involved parties may be assisted at pre-hearing and hearing meetings by an advisor of their choice.
 The advisor cannot speak for the involved parties.
 The role of the advisor is to accompany the involved parties and advise them privately during the pre-hearing and hearing process.

 IX.
 Supportive Measures